feurbano/data_management_2018/sections/section_2/l2_dbmovement.md

 SET SESSION datestyle = "ISO, DMY";
 ```

 This will change the *datastyle* for the current session only.
-If you want to change this setting permanently, you have to modify the *datestyle* option in the **[postgresql.conf](http://www.postgresql.org/docs/devel/static/config-setting.html#CONFIG-SETTING-CONFIGURATION-FILE)** file.
+If you want to change this setting permanently, you have to modify the *datestyle* option in the **[postgresql.conf](http://www.postgresql.org/docs/devel/static/config-setting.html#CONFIG-SETTING-CONFIGURATION-FILE)** file (`datestyle = 'iso, dmy'`).
+It is located in the *data* subfolder inside the folder where you installed PostgreSQL (for example, *C:/PostgreSQL/data/postgresql.conf*).
+PgAdmin offers a GUI to modify the postgresql.conf file (menu *File/Open postgresql.conf*, then you have to identify the file in your file system).

 PgAdmin offers the possibility to import data (including local data to a server) with a graphical interface (right click on the table, and select *Import* setting all the proper parameters and options).